Raspberry Pi Pico Interrupts Tutorial- Examples in MicroPython

 Now, when the pushbutton is pressed, the onboard LED must change between ON and OFF states.

 Polling or Interrupt?
-Which One Should I Use?
+Which One Should You Use?

 If you are interfacing external devices that are time-sensitive, you should use interrupts.
 If your program is simple, you can use polling to interface buttons.
 Some microcontrollers have few external interrupt-compatible pins.
 If you have to interface many buttons, such as a keypad, you sometimes have to opt for polling instead of using interrupts.